inconshreveable/gonative/README.md

 platform and copying their libraries into the proper places.
 It sets the correct mod time so they don't get rebuilt.
-It also copies some auto-generated runtime files into the build as well. gonative does not modify any Go that you have installed and builds Go again in a separate directory (the current directory by default).
+It also copies some auto-generated runtime files into the build as well. gonative does not modify any Go that you have installed and builds a new installaion of Go in a separate directory (the current directory by default).

-Once you have a toolchain for cross-compilation, you can use tools like github.com/mitchellh/gox to build them.
+Once you have a toolchain for cross-compilation, you can use tools like [gox](github.com/mitchellh/gox) to cross-compile native builds easily.

 gonative will not help you if your own packages rely on cgo